-Landman led the team in tackles in 2020 with 61, and also has team-bests of 13 third down stops (including two on fourth down), and seven tackles for zero which also gave him a team-high of 14 stops at or behind the line of scrimmage when including his eight TFL's.
+Landman led the team in tackles in 2020 with 61, and also has team-bests of 13 third down stops (including two on fourth down), and seven tackles for zero which also gave him a team-high of 14 stops at or behind the line of scrimmage when including his eight tackles for losses.
 (Career numbers and ranks below.)